-All students are also required to attend a minimum of 1 seminar presented by the School of Medicine CSTR Grand Rounds and by the Diversity and Inclusion Committee (D&I) each semester.
+All Bryan campus students are also required to attend a minimum of 1 seminar presented by the School of Medicine CSTR Grand Rounds each semester.
 It is the responsibility of the student to ensure their attendance to these seminars is recorded for eligibility for Travel Awards.
+For Houston campus students, attending seminars for IBST 681 seminar class documents eligibility for the travel award.

-Each Summer semester students will register for MSCI 681 Seminar for 1 credit and will present their research goals (Year 2) and research progress (Year 4).
+Each Summer semester students at the Bryan campus will register for MSCI 681 Seminar for 1 credit and will present their research goals (Year 2) and research progress (Year 4).
 The student will get MSCI 681 Seminar 1 credit for attending >80% of the seminar series in the summer in Years 1, 3 and 5.
 MSCI 681 Seminar will be graded as S/U.